robert-ulrich-hofmann/steam-linux-kb/BOTTLES.md

 Switching from / to any Proton runner to any "normal" Wine runner changes your user and and home directory in the Windows context.
 (Windows user "steamuser" vs "your-linux-username").
 After doing that some games can not access their user settings / files anymore (so far I have seen it with StarCraft II and HOTS), which leads to the "Core: access permission error" error.
 You need to delete the games and all their config files and reinstall them.

+For the `Variables.txt` file to be present you have to start the game once.

 Battle.NET / Hots

 - Add to `C:\users\YOURUSER\Documents\Heroes of the Stom\Variables.txt`